 The Range Rover Sport hasn’t been tested by Euro NCAP, but its larger sibling, the Range Rover, was tested by the safety body in 2012, where it scored a full five-star rating.
 Adult occupant protection was, as you’d expect, a very impressive 91%, while child occupant protection scored 84%.
 It wasn’t as bad as you may fear for pedestrians, either, scoring 63%, with safety assist systems rated at 86%.

 As the Range Rover and Range Rover Sport share so much fundamental architecture beneath the surface, we’d expect a similarly strong score from the Sport.

-Land Rover offers a suite of extended warranties – and the firm makes it easy to extend the regular three-year new car warranty as it approaches its third year, provided it hasn’t already expired.
-If you buy a new Range Rover Sport and plan on keeping it beyond three years, it’s a worthwhile extra spend Land Rover dealers will be happy to advise you on.
+Land Rover offers a suite of extended warranties, so if you buy a new Range Rover Sport and plan on keeping it beyond three years, it’s a worthwhile extra spend Land Rover dealers will be happy to advise you on.

 Land Rover offers a host of fixed-price and flexible-payment servicing options for its cars – great for spreading the cost of maintenance during your ownership.
 The balance of service plans can be transferred to a new model or refunded come changeover time.

 - 1Range Rover Sport reviewIf you’re looking for the ultimate combo of luxury, performance and off-road ability, nothing else comes close

 - 2Engines, performance and driveSerious performance despite its size, plus a capable drive that is sporty, comfortable and peerless off-road

 - 3MPG, CO2 and Running CostsMild and plug-in hybrid tech helps improve efficiency, but running costs will still be high – it is a Range Rover, after all